 Why Do We Have Tech Neck?

-We have tech neck due to the constant motion of bending our necks down to look at phones, or computer screen.
-So, what causes tech neck creases?
-When we look down, our skin creases, and over time, this can turn into wrinkles.
+We have tech neck lines due to the constant motion of bending our necks down to look at phones, or computer screen.
+When we look down, our skin creases.
+Over time, this can turn into wrinkles.

 Do you have neck wrinkles in your 20s?
-This is surprisingly affecting younger people, to where it looks like our necks are aging faster.
-With our constant need for technology in this day and age, our bodies have also had to adapt.
-Unfortunately, that means our bodies are taking a hit from a vanity standpoint, and also physically.
+Not surprisingly, this is affecting younger people and making their necks appear very aged.
+With our constant need for technology in this day, our bodies have also had to adapt.
+Unfortunately, that means our necks have taken the hit from a vanity standpoint.